 OpenSSL comes with a default implementation of the RAND API which is based on the deterministic random bit generator (DRBG) model as described in [NIST SP 800-90A Rev. 1].
 The default random generator will initialize automatically on first use and will be fully functional without having to be initialized ('seeded') explicitly.
 It seeds and reseeds itself automatically using trusted random sources provided by the operating system.

-For long-term secrets, you can use RAND_priv_bytes(3) instead.
+For values that should remain secret, you can use RAND_priv_bytes(3) instead.
 This method does not provide 'better' randomness, it uses the same type of CSPRNG.
-The intention behind using a dedicated CSPRNG exclusively for long-term secrets is that none of its output should be visible to an attacker (e.g used as salt value), in order to reveal as little information as possible about its internal state, and that a compromise of the "public" CSPRNG instance will not affect the secrecy of these private values.
+The intention behind using a dedicated CSPRNG exclusively for private values is that none of its output should be visible to an attacker (e.g., used as salt value), in order to reveal as little information as possible about its internal state, and that a compromise of the "public" CSPRNG instance will not affect the secrecy of these private values.

 In the rare case where the default implementation does not satisfy your special requirements, the default RAND internals can be replaced by your own EVP_RAND(3) objects.

 Changing the default random generator or its default parameters should be necessary only in exceptional cases and is not recommended, unless you have a profound knowledge of cryptographic principles and understand the implications of your changes.